 Healthy relationships include acting in accordance with your values, knowing and respecting boundaries (both yours and your partners’), and consent.

 Healthy romantic and sexual relationships can take many different forms.
-Some people prefer to date one person, while others prefer to date several people, or none at all.
-Some relationships include more than two people.
-Romantic relationships may or may not include sexual activity.
+Some people like to date one person, while others prefer to date several people, or none at all.
+Relationships can include more than two people.
+Romantic relationships may or may not include sex.
 Any of these relationship styles can be healthy, as long as all involved feel like their needs and wants are being respected.

 In the media, we sometimes hear about how relationships require “sacrifice.”
-Some compromise is to be expected and all relationships have some challenges, but healthy relationships should be a source of support and happiness, most of the time.
+Some negotiation and compromise is expected and all relationships have some conflict, but healthy relationships are a source of support and happiness, most of the time.
+Visit OSCR for more on navigating conflict.

 More Signs of a Healthy Relationship